ballerina-platform/ballerina-dev-website/learn/getting-started/building-a-data-service-in-ballerina.md

 ### Adding the MySQL Driver

-The MySQL driver JAR is necessary to connect to and there are several methods to interact with a MySQL server.
+The MySQL driver JAR is necessary to connect to and interact with a MySQL server.
+There are several methods of doing this.

 1. Import the `ballerinax/mysql.driver` package in your `main.bal` file.
 This Package bundles the latest MySQL driver so that the MySQL connector can be used in ballerina projects easily.
    ```ballerina